 The key challenge lies in the identification, implementation, assessment and verification of arable and grassland soil management practices which create a positive soil/ecosystem carbon budget at the farm and landscape levels, improve soil structure and soil quality and provide climate change mitigation and adaptation while contributing to sustainable development.
 Targeting ambitious changes in agricultural practices requires better structured international research cooperation to support public policies and stakeholders’ initiatives (e.g. policy makers, land managers and retailers).

-The overarching goal of CIRCASA is to develop international synergies concerning research and knowledge exchange in the field of carbon sequestration in agricultural soils at European Union and global levels with active engagement of all relevant stakeholders.
-This includes four specific objectives:
+The overarching goal of CIRCASA was to develop international synergies concerning research and knowledge exchange in the field of carbon sequestration in agricultural soils at European Union and global levels with active engagement of all relevant stakeholders.
+This included four specific objectives:

 - Strengthen the international research community on soil carbon sequestration in relation to climate change and food security;